Greg Mahle

-Gregory Norman Mahle (born April 17, 1993) is an American professional baseball pitcher for the Tecolotes de los Dos Laredos of the Mexican League.
+Gregory Norman Mahle (born April 17, 1993) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Los Angeles Angels.
 He attended the University of California, Santa Barbara, where he played college baseball for the UC Santa Barbara Gauchos team.

 Mahle was named a Louisville Slugger Freshman All-American after his 2012 collegiate season.
-The Angels selected him with the 449 pick in the 2014 Major League Baseball draft.
+The Angels selected him 449th in the 2014 Major League Baseball draft.

-Amateur career

-High school
+Early life and education

 Mahle attended Westminster High School in Westminster, California.
-Playing for the school's varsity baseball for his last three years of high school as a two-way player, on varsity he recorded a .372 batting average, 73 hits and 3 career home runs, while winning 13 games on the mound, recording a 1.21 earned run average and 122 career strikeouts.
+Playing for the school's varsity baseball for his last three years of high school as a two-way player, on varsity he recorded a .372 batting average, 73 hits and 3 career home runs, while winning 13 games on the mound, recording a 1.21 earned run average (ERA) and 122 career strikeouts.

-College career

-As a freshman at UC Santa Barbara in 2012, Mahle pitched 46 1/3 innings for a 3–4 win–loss record and a 3.88 earned run average (ERA).
-At the plate, Mahle recorded a .347 batting average with 66 total hits, which helped him earn a spot on the Louisville Slugger Freshman All-American Team along with 2nd Team All Big West.
+Mahle enrolled at the University of California, Santa Barbara to play college baseball for the UC Santa Barbara Gauchos, As a freshman in 2012, Mahle pitched 46 1/3 innings for a 3–4 win–loss record and a 3.88 ERA.
+As a hitter, Mahle recorded a .347 batting average with 66 total hits, which helped him earn a spot on the Louisville Slugger Freshman All-American team along with Second Team All-Big West Conference team.

-As a Sophomore in 2013, he pitched 61 innings recording a 7–5 record with two saves and a 4.28 ERA, helping the UC Santa Barbara Gauchos get to a regional for the first time since 2001.
+As a sophomore in 2013, he pitched 61 innings recording a 7–5 record with two saves and a 4.28 ERA, helping the UC Santa Barbara Gauchos get to a regional for the first time since 2001.

-As a Junior in 2014, Mahle pitched 70 innings earning a 6–5 win–loss record with one save and a 2.70 ERA.
-As a hitter, he recorded a .345 batting average while suffering only two strikeouts the entire season.
+As a junior in 2014, Mahle pitched 70 innings earning a 6–5 win-loss record with one save and a 2.70 ERA.
+He batted .345 while striking out twice for the entire season.

 Professional career

 Los Angeles Angels

-Mahle was drafted in the 15th round, with the 449th pick, of the 2014 Major League Baseball draft.
+The Los Angeles Angels selected Mahle in the 15th round, with the 449th pick, of the 2014 Major League Baseball draft.
 Shortly after signing, he began his professional career with the Orem Owlz of the Rookie Pioneer League where he did not allow a run in eight innings.
-Mahle was then promoted to the Burlington Bees which are in the Class-A(Low-A) Midwest League, where he recorded a 3.38 ERA while allowing only 20 hits in 20 innings pitched.
+Mahle was then promoted to the Burlington Bees which are in the Low–A Midwest League, where he recorded a 3.38 ERA while allowing only 20 hits in 20 innings pitched.